-16. Miscellaneous.
+18. Miscellaneous.

-(a) Notices .
-All not ices and other communicati ons hereunder shall be in writing and shall be deemed to have b een duly given if mailed or 1 transmitted and confirmed by any standard form of telecommunication.
+- (a) Notices.
+All notices and other communications hereunder shall be in writing and shall be deemed to have been duly given if mailed or transmitted and confirmed by any standard form of telecommunication.
 Notices to the Underwriters shall be given to the Representatives c/o (i) J.P.
-Morgan Securities LLC, 383 Madison Avenue, New York, New York 10179 (fax: (212) 622-8358); Attention: Equity Syndicate Desk; (ii) UBS Securities LLC (fax: []); Attention: []; and (iii) Credit Suisse Securities (USA) LLC (fax: []); Attention: [].
-Notices to the Company s shall be given to it at ,,, (fax:); Atte ntion:

-- (b) Governing Law.
+Morgan Securities LLC, 383 Madison Avenue, New York, New York 10179 (fax: (212) 622-8358); Attention: Equity Syndicate Desk; (ii) UBS Securities LLC, 1285 Avenue Of The Americas, New York, NY 10019, United States; Attention: Syndicate; (iii) Credit Suisse Securities (USA) LLC, Eleven Madison Avenue, New York, NY 10010-3629; Attention: Legal Investment Banking & Capital Markets; and (iv) China International Capital Corporation Hong Kong Securities Limited, 29th Floor, One International Finance Centre, 1 Harbour View Street, Central, Hong Kong; ; and (v) Goldman Sachs (Asia) L.L.C., 68th Floor, Cheung Kong Center, 2 Queens Road, Central, Hong Kong; Attention: Equity Capital Markets.
+Notices to the Company shall be given to it at Building E, Xiaomi Science and Technology Park, No. 33 Xierqi Middle Road, Haidian District, Beijing, 100085, the People's Republic of China; Attention: Legal Department.
+Notices to the Selling Shareholders shall be given to the Attorneys-in-Fact at Xiaomi Campus, No. 33 Xierqi Middle Road, Haidian District, Beijing, 100085, the People's Republic of China; Attention: Legal Department. - (b) Governing Law.
 This Agreement and any claim, controversy or dispute arising under or related to this Agreement shall be governed by and construed in accordance with the laws of the State of New York. - (c) Submission to Jurisdiction.
-The Company hereby submits to the exclusive jurisdiction of the U.S. federal and New York state courts in the Borough of Manhattan in The City of New York in any suit or proceeding arising out of or relating to this Agreement or the transactions contemplated hereby.
-The Company waives any objection which it may now or hereafter have to the laying of venue of any such suit or proceeding in such courts.
-The Company irrevocably appoints Cogency Global Inc. as its authorized agent in the Borough of Manhattan in The City of New York upon which process may be served in any such suit or proceeding, and agrees that service of process upon such authorized agent, and written notice of such service to the Company by the person serving the same to the address provided in this Section 16(c), shall be deemed in every respect effective service of process upon the Company in any such suit or proceeding.
-The Company hereby represents and warrants that such authorized agent has accepted such appointment and has agreed to act as such authorized agent for service of process.
-The Company further agrees to take any and all action as may be necessary to maintain such designation and appointment of such authorized agent in full force and effect for a period of seven years from the date of this Agreement.
+The Company and each of the Selling Shareholders hereby submits to the exclusive jurisdiction of the U.S. federal and New York state courts in the Borough of Manhattan in The City of New York in any suit or proceeding arising out of or relating to this Agreement or the transactions contemplated hereby.
+The Company and each of the Selling Shareholders waives any objection which it may now or hereafter have to the laying of venue of any such suit or proceeding in such courts.
+The Company and each of the Selling Shareholders irrevocably appoints Cogency Global Inc. as its authorized agent in the Borough of Manhattan in The City of New York upon which process may be served in any such suit or proceeding, and agrees that service of process upon such authorized agent, and written notice of such service to the Company and/or any Selling Shareholder by the person serving the same to the address provided in this Section 18(c), shall be deemed in every respect effective service of process upon the Company and/or any Selling Shareholder in any such suit or proceeding.
+The Company and the Selling Shareholders hereby represent and warrant that such authorized agent has accepted such appointment and has agreed to act as such authorized agent for service of process.
+The Company and the Selling Shareholders further agree to take any and all action as may be necessary to maintain such designation and appointment of such authorized agent in full force and effect for a period of seven years from the date of this Agreement.